Kitware/CMake/Help/manual/cmake-generator-expressions.7.rst

   This generator expression can e.g. be used to create a batch file using :command:`file(GENERATE)` which sets the PATH environment variable accordingly.

+.. genex:: $<TARGET_INTERMEDIATE_DIR:tgt>

+  .. versionadded:: 4.2

+  The full path to the directory where intermediate target files, such as object and dependency files, are stored.

 Export And Install Expressions
 ------------------------------